 “The happiness of the bee and dolphin is to exist.
 For man, it is to know that and wonder at it.”

-UniGuide’s mission is to make it easy and enjoyable for all kinds of people to get information on products that are healthy for people, do not harm animals, and have a minimal negative impact on the natural environment.
-We do this by serving as a guide for consumers and as an ambassador for the entrepreneurs and established companies who are creating these products.
+UniGuide’s mission is to make it easy and enjoyable for all kinds of people to live a lifestyle that is healthy for themselves, does not harm animals, and has a minimal negative impact on the natural environment.
+We do this by serving as a guide for consumers and as an ambassador for the thought leaders, service providers, and businesses that share these values.

 We donate 1% of revenue from product sales to animal welfare, wildlife conservation, and environmental protection nonprofits.
-In 2016, we donated to the Natural Resources Defense Council (NRDC).
-This year, we have donated to the Center for Biological Diversity, Farm Sanctuary, and PETA.
-We will evaluate additional organizations to support before the end of 2017.
+This year, we plan to donate to the Center for Biological Diversity and the Natural Resources Defense Council (NRDC).

 In addition, we do our best to reduce the carbon emissions from our operations.
 When we cannot eliminate carbon emissions altogether, we pay to offset those emissions through carbon offset programs.
-In 2016, we did so through CarboTax.org.
+We are evaluating carbon offset programs for 2018.
 We believe there should be a price put on carbon emissions, and this price is simply a cost of having the privilege of doing business on this planet.
 The carbon offset marketplace is evolving, and we will continue to evaluate the optimal ways that we can thrive as a business while helping to mitigate human-caused climate change.

 We do our best to promote products on UniGuide that are Earth-friendly, animal-friendly, and healthy for people.
 By Earth-friendly we mean products and services that are made, used, distributed, and disposed of with the minimal impact on the Earth’s natural resources and the habitats of other species with whom we share this planet.
 By animal-friendly, we mean products and services that do not use or harm animals in their creation (including sourcing of raw materials), mass production, distribution, use, or disposal.
 Products that are healthy for people include those that help your mind, body, and spirit to thrive.